-The election list is forwarded to the Republic Electoral Commission no later than fifteen days prior to the day of the election.
+The election list is forwarded to the Republic Electoral Commission no later than twenty days prior to the day of the election.

 The election list must be accompanied by a minimum of 10,000 court-certified statements of constituents supporting the election list with their signatures, alternately a minimum of 5,000 court-certified statements of constituents in case of a national minority election list.

 No later than five days before the day of the election, each voter is forwarded the following information: date and time of election, address and number of the polling station where he/she should vote, and the number under which he/she is recorded in the excerpt from the list of voters.

-On the day of the election, polling stations open at 7:00 in the morning, closing at 8.00 in the evening.
+On the day of the voting, polling stations open at 7.00 in the morning, closing at 8.00 in the evening.
 During these hours, polling stations must remain open at all times.

 The voter can vote only for one election list on the ballot.
 To cast a vote, he/she should circle the sequence number written before the title of the selected election list.

 Results of the election are announced by the Republic Electoral Commission within a period of ninety six hours from the completion of the voting.
 Results of the election are announced in “The Official Gazette of the Republic of Serbia” and the REC web-presentation..